IceBear-13/jokicismvp/README.md

 # NBA Statistics Project - JokicIsMVP
 This project provides a comprehensive platform for accessing and exploring NBA basketball statistics.
 It consists of a full-stack application with a React/TypeScript frontend, Spring Boot backend, and data scraping components.

+This application is running and is accessible via: http://13.158.55.112/

 ## Project Structure
 The project is organized into three main components: